cemcshane/project-studentgrader/README.md

 <p> A GUI was also implemented to make the input process easier and more streamlined for the user.
 JUnit tests were implemented in this iteration, as well. </p>

 <h2> What user stories do you intend to complete in the next iteration? </h2>
-<p> For the next iteration, we want the user to recieve helpful messages when entering an incorrect input (ex. letters in percentage input).
-We also want to complete all calculations for the class and print out a final grade for the course. </p>
+<p> For the next iteration, we want the user to recieve helpful messages when entering an incorrect input (ex. letters in percentage input), and be able to store classes and calculate to get a whole semester GPA. </p>

 <h2> Is there anything you implemented but doesn't currently work?</h2>
-<p> Mainly, we want to make sure all of the calculations are operating correctly and the user is receiving the correct grade for the course based on their category and assignment inputs.
-We also want to write a Bash script so that the user can easily run the program via the command line.
+<p> Mainly, we want to make sure all of the calculations are operating correctly and the user is receiving the correct grade for the course and semester based on their category and assignment inputs.
+We also want to write a Bash script so that the user can easily run the program via the command line. </p>

 <h2> How to access our program:</h2>
 <ol>